shftan/shftan.github.io/index.md

 <div class="row-fluid" id="contact"><h3>Contact</h3></div>
 I'm based in the SF Bay Area in 2018.
 You can reach me at ht395 AT cornell DOT edu.

-I am on the job market!
-I will be attending NeurIPS in Montreal in December.
+<span class="highlight">I am on the job market!</span> I will be attending NeurIPS in Montreal.
 Please reach out if you would like to meet.

 <div class="row-fluid" id="news"><h3>News</h3>
 </div>